-Yes, with more than 24,000 cases declared per year, particularly combined with HIV infection.
-As the leading national laboratory, we have achieved significant work over the last two years in improving the technical platform.
+Yes, more than 24,000 cases are declared each year, particularly combined with HIV infection.
+As the national reference laboratory, we have significantly improved the technical platform over the last two years.
 Today we apply all the diagnosis techniques recommended by the WHO.